When Efficiency meets Equity in Congestion Pricing and Revenue Refunding Schemes: Related Work

-Resolving the trade-off between efficiency and fairness is particularly important for allocation mechanisms involving monetary transfers given the welfare impacts of such mechanisms on low-income groups.
-Although achieving system efficiency involves allocating goods to users with the highest willingness to pay, in many settings, e.g., cancer treatment, the needs of users are not well expressed by their willingness to pay~\cite{weitzman-seminal}.
-Since Weitzman's seminal work~\cite{weitzman-seminal} on accounting for agent's needs in allocation decisions, there has been a rich line of work on taking into account redistributive considerations in the allocation of scarce resources to users.
-For instance,~\citet{PPP-Besley-coate} analyzed the free provision of a low-quality public good to low-income users by taxing individuals that consume the same good of a higher quality in the private market.
-More recently, Condorelli~\cite{CONDORELLI2013582} studied the allocation of identical objects to agents with the objective of maximizing agent's values that may be different from their willingness to pay.
-This analysis was then extended to the allocation of heterogeneous objects to a continuum of agents~\cite{RAM-Akbarpour}.
+Resolving the efficiency and equity trade-off is particularly important for allocation mechanisms involving monetary transfers given \ifarxiv the potential negative welfare impacts of such mechanisms on low-income groups. \else their impact on low-income groups. \fi Although achieving system efficiency involves allocating goods to users with the highest willingness to pay, in many settings, e.g., cancer treatment, the needs of users are not well expressed by their willingness to pay~\cite{weitzman-seminal}.
+Since Weitzman's seminal work on accounting for agent's needs in allocation decisions~\cite{weitzman-seminal}, there has been a rich line of work on taking into account redistributive considerations\ifarxiv\else~\cite{RAM-Akbarpour} \fi in resource allocation problems.
+For instance,~\cite{PPP-Besley-coate} analyzed the free provision of a low-quality public good to low-income users by taxing individuals that consume the same good of a higher quality in the private market.
+More recently, \cite{CONDORELLI2013582} studied the allocation of \ifarxiv identical \fi objects to agents with the objective of maximizing agent's values that may be different from their willingness to pay. \ifarxiv This analysis was then extended to the allocation of heterogeneous objects to a continuum of agents by \cite{RAM-Akbarpour}. \fi